Is Filing For Bankruptcy in Quebec Different?

 This doesn’t mean that you cannot borrow money for that period of time, just that it might be a little bit more difficult and expensive.

-While bankruptcies are common, there are other alternatives that might be a little less extreme and still could work for your unique situation.
+While bankruptcies are common, there are other alternatives that can help you alleviate your debt.
 If you are having trouble paying your bills and are thinking that you may need to apply for bankruptcy, here are some other things to consider:

 • Work on a budget that might free up enough money to pay off your debts